 At Lanica, I worked on a small team to develop (and ship!) the Android version of Gardens of Time, a title we were contracted to develop for Playdom (a Disney Interactive subsidiary).

-Hired by Ansca as a "frameworks engineer" after contracting with them for several months (they later changed their name to Corona Labs after Carlos left the company in 2012).
+Hired by Ansca as a "frameworks engineer" after contracting for them for several months (they later changed their name to Corona Labs after Carlos left the company in 2012).
 I would also go on to write more than fifty Corona tutorials during my time as an Ansca employee.

 My second daughter, Sara, was born on March 25, 2010.

 I wasn't getting the kind of results I wanted while focusing on web apps, so I decided to pivot towards mobile game development instead (upon Biffy's suggestion).
 Biffy would do the graphics and I would do the programming.

 We made a great team and shipped our first game, Doodle Dash! using GameSalad.
 Performance was lacking, however, so I quickly discovered the Corona SDK and ported our game over.
 I became a die-hard Corona fan, especially after our game briefly made it into the Top 25 in the App Store.
 We pulled lots of all-nighters and shipped a couple more games this year.
 We had a lot of fun working together.